How to Make JSP Scriptlets on Java 7, Java 8 and Above on Apache Sling and Adobe AEM

 Method 2: Configuration File

-Create a file named org.apache.sling.scripting.jsp.JspScriptEngineFactory.config with:
+Create a configuration file named org.apache.sling.scripting.jsp.JspScriptEngineFactory.config with the following content:

 1